code42/py42/docs/userguides/basics.md

 ## Paging

-py42 clients often have a method starting with the words `get_all`  which handles iterating over pages of response items.
+py42 clients often have a method named or prefixed by `get_all`  which handles iterating over pages of response items.
 Here are some examples:
 * `py42.sdk.devices.get_all()`
 * `py42.sdk.users.get_all()`
 * `py42.sdk.legalhold.get_all_matters()`
 * `py42.sdk.orgs.get_all()`

-By looping over the pages returned by the generator object, we can access the list of items we seek.
+These methods each return a [python generators](https://wiki.python.org/moin/Generators).
+By looping over the pages returned returns by the generator, we can access the list of items we seek.
 Use this code snippet as an example for working with generators and paging in py42:
 ```python
 # Print the username and notes for all departing employees